yongminyan/html5-browser-editor/README.md

 3. Another process which interacts with the user (GTK select file), reading/writing data from/into local file

 ## Techniques/Programming Languages involved
-HTML5, Websockets, Linux IPC, GTK, JavaScript, C/C++
+HTML5, Websockets, Linux Sockets, IPC, GTK, JavaScript, C/C++

 ## How to build and run the test